QUOTES-Political reaction to Italian election outcome | Politics

 - Italy

 Giorgia Meloni looks set to become Italy's first woman prime minister at the head of its most right-wing government since World War Two after leading a conservative alliance to triumph at Sunday's election.
-Following is some of the initial international reaction taken from social media.
+Following is some of the initial reaction.

 Marine Le Pen, leader of France's far-right National Rally party, on Twitter: "The Italian people has decided to take its destiny in hand by electing a patriotic and sovereignist government.